dm0096/hushpupy/README.md

 ## other dev notes

-If you've built a new version of the USP .exe and want to push it to this repository via Git, ensure that your gitignore_global.txt does NOT exclude .exe files. *You'll thank us later.*
+1. If you've built a new version of the USP .exe and want to push it to this repository via Git, delete the ".exe" line in your gitignore_global.txt. *You'll thank us later.*